SafeBlast Price Tops $0.0000 on Top Exchanges (BLAST)

 According to CryptoCompare, “Blast is a PoW Blockchain with a supply-constricting economic model, low fees & very fast transactions.
 The focus is to provide support for software like the crypto blast video game, utilizing Segwit transactions for data tracking. “

-It is usually not currently possible to buy alternative cryptocurrencies such as SafeBlast directly using US dollars.
-Investors seeking to trade SafeBlast should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SafeBlast using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SafeBlast directly using US dollars.
+Investors seeking to acquire SafeBlast should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SafeBlast using one of the aforementioned exchanges.

 Receive News & Updates for SafeBlast Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SafeBlast and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.